BradleyMarie/pbrt_proto/README.md

    otherwise the conversion must succeed.
 3) The conversion only is required to support the range of inputs supported by PBRT even if the Protocol Buffers use types with larger ranges.

+# Expected Incompatibilities

+1) In PBRT Proto, the `Include` directive works like the `Import` directive in that it cannot be used in the middle of a different directive and that the included files must start and end with complete directives.
+This means that some of the the volumetric example scenes from PBRTv1, PBRTv2, and PBRTv3 are incompatible with PBRT Proto without modification.